Neoprene: Civil engineering

 Neoprene is used as a component of elastomeric bridge bearings, to support heavy loads while permitting small horizontal movements.

 Aquatics

 Neoprene is a popular material in making protective clothing for aquatic activities.
-Foamed neoprene is commonly used to make fly fishing waders, wetsuits, and drysuits as it provides excellent insulation against cold.
+Foamed neoprene is commonly used to make fly fishing waders, wetsuits, and drysuits as thermal insulation.
 The foam is quite buoyant, and divers compensate for this by wearing weights.
-Since foam neoprene contains gas pockets, the material compresses under water pressure, getting thinner at greater depths; a 7 mm neoprene wet suit offers much less exposure protection under 100 feet of water than at the surface.
-A recent advance in neoprene for wet suits is the "super-flex" variety, which uses spandex in the knit liner fabric for greater flexibility and stretch.
+Foam neoprene compresses under pressure.

+Some wet suits are of the "super-flex" variety, which uses spandex in the knit liner fabric.
 A drysuit is similar to a wetsuit, but uses thicker and more durable neoprene to create an entirely waterproof suit that is suitable for wear in extremely cold water or polluted water.

 Home accessories

-Recently, neoprene has become a favorite material for lifestyle and other home accessories including laptop sleeves, tablet holders, remote controls, mouse pads, and cycling chamois.
+Neoprene is used for lifestyle and other home accessories including laptop sleeves, tablet holders, remote controls, mouse pads, and cycling chamois.

 Music

 The Rhodes piano used hammer tips made of neoprene in its electric pianos, after changing from felt hammers around 1970.

 Neoprene is also used for speaker cones and drum practice pads.